top of page

 From Misty of Chincoteague

-In previous years, the small horses, affectionately known as ponies, are rounded up: stallions, mares and foals.
-In a scene made famous by Misty of Chincoteague, the ponies swim across the channel from wild Assateague Island to the more placid Chincoteague.
+The small horses, affectionately known as ponies, are rounded up: stallions, mares, and foals.
+In a scene made famous by Misty of Chincoteague, the ponies swim across the channel from wild Assateague Island to Chincoteague.
 There they are penned and the foals auctioned off to prevent overcrowding and to raise funds for the Chincoteague Fire Department.

 I knew Misty of Chincoteague featured actual people and used their real names in the story.
-I didn't know until recently that the author purchased Misty from the Beebe family.
-The small horse was brought to live in Wayne, Illinois, far from the sea.
+I didn't know until recently that the author actually purchased Misty from the Beebe family.
+The small horse was brought to live in Wayne, Illinois, far from the sea, as a model the author used for her book.

 In her book, Marguerite Henry describes one of the descendants of the little Moor ponies as "a piece of wind and sky."
 That untamed image is the one I want to remember after turning the last page of Misty of Chincoteague.